MotusWTS/motus/inst/doc/upstream_api.md

       - numHits
       - ts

-Paging for this query is achieved by using the last returned value of `ts` as `ts` on subsequent calls.
+Paging for this query is achieved by using the largest returned value of `batchID` as `batchID` on subsequent calls.
 When there are no further batches, the API returns an empty list.

 ### runs_for_tag_project (projectID, batchID, runID, authToken, countOnly) ###